Halloween is coming! Here is a selection of quality scary, spine-chlling, unnerving books for middle grade readers.

 How Has Scout Changed in "Go Set a Watchman" Since "To Kill a Mockingbird"?

-These 24 Nominees will be voted on in August for the Teens' Top Ten Reads 2015
+Vote by October 24 for the Teens' Top Ten Reads of 2015

 It's all about the Books!